weacodi/weacodi-grafana-plugin/README.md

 | WeaCoDi™ concept, diagrams, documentation (`docs/weacodi-concept.pdf`) | [CC BY-SA 4.0](docs/LICENSE) | Ensures attribution to **Oleksii Zubovskyi & Olena Zubovska** and share-alike for visual adaptations. |

 Trademark notice: “WeaCoDi”, “Weacodi”, “weacodi”, and stylized variants are claimed as trademarks by Oleksii Zubovskyi & Olena Zubovska.
-Use the name descriptively (“powered by Weacodi”), but do not rebrand your product without permission.
+Use Weacodi freely in descriptive, referential, and conversational contexts — just don’t make it your brand.

 ## Authors & contact